 Logistics companies have formed which provide transportation services, commanding fleets of trucks and hiring a team of truckers.
 These “cowboys of the highway” spend hours, days, or even weeks on the road, making sure that products get where they need to be in the shortest time possible.

 Though some of these truckers drive company vehicles, some have the option of owning their own and either contracting their services to a transportation company, or else finding their own way of getting contracts.
 However, this can be difficult for a trucker to manage on his own, so some bond together to create a cooperative where they divide the cost of a dispatcher, a contract searcher, and a translator so that they can get contracts for shipments while maintaining their flexibility and status as an independent trucker.

-Starting a trucking cooperative is definitely worth doing if you are an independent driver who owns your own truck.
+Starting a trucking cooperative is definitely worth doing if you are an independent driver who owns your own truck and if you have your own trucking authority.
 Don’t know how to start making more money and maintaining the flexibility that being self-employed offers you?

 - Find like-minded truckers

 After years of being on the road, listening in on the radio, and mingling at truck stops and inspection points, you have probably made a few friends in the trucking industry.
 Some might share your frustration of being forced to do certain routes or having a chunk of your pay taken by some corporation.
 Ask them if they would be interested in joining your cooperative where you would all maintain your own independence, but together, invest into some of the services you would need to compete with the bigger logistics companies.